 If at any point the dog walks through the door, don’t click, don’t treat, and don’t head out for a walk.
 Simply invite the dog back inside to try again.
 If the dog fails once more, back up your criteria a little, use better reinforcers, or both.

-When you can open the door wide enough for the dog to move through, and he chooses to plant his front feet or look at you instead, you can add a verbal cue, such as “wait.”
+When, as you open the door wide enough for the dog to move through, he chooses to plant his front feet or look at you instead, you can add a verbal cue, such as “wait.”

 You don’t really need a verbal cue if you only want this behavior when you open a door—the door opening will become the cue to wait.
-But adding a verbal cue lets you quickly teach this behavior at other doors, doorways without actual doors, car doors, curbs, and other locations.
+But adding a verbal cue lets you quickly generalize this behavior to other doors, thresholds without actual doors, car doors, curbs, and other locations.
 You can even use it to stop your dog in his tracks with no doorway in sight—say, if he’s heading for a dropped item on the kitchen floor.

-Pretty quickly after teaching the wait, teach the dog that there’s a cue that means it’s time to go through the doorway.
+Pretty quickly after teaching the wait, you can also teach the dog that there’s a cue that means it’s time to go through the doorway.
 (I use "Okay!")
-Prompt and then reinforce the behavior of moving out of position.
-At least initially, reinforce with a treat or play as well as access to whatever’s on the other side of the door.
+Say the cue, then prompt and reinforce the behavior of moving out of position.
+At least initially, I use a treat or play as well as access to whatever’s on the other side of the door.

 Here’s a video of Stella, a border collie mix, a former client of mine through Animal Behavior Training Concepts, responding to “hold up” and release cues taught earlier in the same session at an interior doorway.
 Because the release cue is an opportunity to earn the treat, giving the release cue reinforces the wait, and the click/treat that follows the release strengthens both the release behavior and the wait.

 If your dog doesn’t pay attention to treats when there’s a chance to go through a door, that doesn’t mean this method won’t work for you.
 Reinforcement value is relative, and for Stella, when we took her “hold up” to an exterior door, the chance to go through the door trumped any food or toy we had to offer.
-So did we resort to punishment?
-No; we simply used what she told us she wanted, a win-win for dog and human.
+So we used the reinforcers she told us she wanted—a win-win for dog and human.